Our Services

 Helpful Resources

-The best time of day to talk about sexual health is a calm, private window earlier in the day, such as late morning, early afternoon, or early evening, not during or right after sex or when anyone is rushed or tired.
-There are several factors to consider, see below to understand more.
+The best time to talk about sexual health and erectile dysfunction (ED) is during a calm, private moment earlier in the day—such as late morning, early afternoon, or early evening.
+Avoid initiating the conversation during or immediately after sex, or when either partner is rushed, tired, or stressed.
+Choosing a relaxed, neutral time helps both people feel safe, focused, and open.

 The good news?
 ED is common and treatable.
 And when you choose the best time of day to talk about sexual health, you dramatically improve the chances of a calm, productive, and solution-focused conversation.